 5. Voluntary File Submissions

-Any self-funded employee benefit plan covered by ERISA may voluntarily submit completed healthcare data sets for Maine residents.
+Any self-funded employee benefit plan regulated by ERISA may voluntarily submit completed healthcare data sets for Maine residents.
 The MHDO shall collect such data sets in accordance with the provisions of this chapter for uniform reporting system for health care claims data sets.
-Any such data shall be subject to the same laws as other MHDO data.
+Any such data shall be subject to the same laws and regulations as other MHDO data.

 5 6.
 Public Access